baloran/gulp-trello/README.md

 ### Configuration

-- Board its your board id: You can grab easily when you in the url.
+- Board its your board id: You can retrieve easily it in the url.
 Its just before the board name.
-- listName: Is the list name.
+- listName: Its the list name.
 Warning is case sensitive!
-- key: Go on this [page](https://trello.com/app-key) for copy.
+- key: Go on this [page](https://trello.com/app-key) for copy the key.
 - Token: Use this url for generate one:
 ```
 https://trello.com/1/connect?key=YOURKEY&name=Gulp-todo&response_type=token&scope=read,write&expiration=never